Quantity Restrictions - Hackney Carriage Vehicles

 Reasons for Decision

-The Council could have taken the option to do nothing, however, in the event of a challenge to a decision to refuse a licence, the Council would have had to prove that they had been reasonably satisfied that there was no significant unmet demand.
+The Council could have taken the option to do nothing however it was clear from the complaints received and the consultation responses, that there was a real problem in Hyndburn that the Council needed to deal with.
+Further, in the event of a challenge to a decision to refuse a licence, the authority would have to prove that it had reasonably, been satisfied that there was no significant unmet demand.